Individual Record 8

 Total Number of} 1

 As told by his grandson Donald Olson, Hans could never stay in one place for a long time.
 He traveled, mining in Nevada, California and Oregon.
+Hans was probably prospecting or panning for gold near Gold Beach, Oregon, at the mouth of the Rogue River, between 1852 and 1856.
+This was during the time of skirmishes with Indians, which culminated in the Rogue Indian war, 1855-1856.
 On March 26, 1872, he was camped alongside Owens Lake, California, when the hugh magnitude 8.0 Owens Valley earthquake struck.
 Hans said that the lake just disappeared into the ground, refilling itself shortly.

-By the 1880 U.S. census, Hans and his family were living in Spring Valley, Lincoln, Nevada.
-The mining town of nearby Pioche was the center of the silver boom of the seventies.
-Spring Valley is now a Nevada State Park.
-The 1880 U.S. census lists Hans as being a farmer.
-There were three children, Josephine, Ida, and Henry.
-Living next to them were Frank C. Walker and his wife Elizabeth, and five children.
-Elizabeth, and Barbara Staheli (who was listed as a servant) were sisters of Mary.
+By the 1880 U.S. census, Hans Olsen, 48, and Mary, 24, were living in Spring Valley, Lincoln, Nevada.
+Hans was a farmer.
+They had three children, all born in Nevada: Josephine, 4, Ida, 2, and Henry J., 4 months.
+Enumerated next to them were Frank C. Walker, 44, also farming, his wife Elizabeth, 28, and five children.
+Living with them was a servant Barbara Staheli, 18.
+Elizabeth and Barbara were sisters of Mary.

-Alhambra was just a small hamlet when Hans and his family arrived in 1882.
+Alhambra was just a small hamlet when Hans and his family arrived.
 Hans planted oranges and grapes on his ranch, at the southern edge of town.
 When Garfield Avenue was cut through to the south, Hans planted the ornamental camphor trees on that thoroughfare from the Southern Pacific Railroad tracks to the Ocean Highway.
 His son Henry had to help by carrying water to keep these trees alive.

+Hans was a member of the Masonic order, and served on the school board for many years.
 Although Hans married the daughter of a Mormon family, he did not like the Mormons.
 According to Donald Olson, when his wife's sister sent a Mormon Bible, he threw it into the fire.
 On any visits from the Mormon side of the family, he would leave the house.

 Time of Birth} Time of Death} Fraternal/Social}